 - Whenever you are ready, you can move to the "Quality Control" Phase.
 You do not have to wait there are examples for each Term.
 If there is no example for a particular Term, it will still get its own Flashcard with the Term and Definition on it.

-Note: We believe one of powerful parts of Flashcard Factory is the discussion and debate that happens in the Quality Control Phase.
-For that reason, when Flashcard Factory is randomly assigning Terms to student groups, it will try to get 2 examples for the same term before it tries to get an example for every Term.
-So, for example, you might end up with 2 examples for Chromosomes before you get one example for nucleus.
+Note: We believe one of powerful aspects of Flashcard Factory is the discussion and debate that happens in the Quality Control Phase.
+For that reason, when Flashcard Factory is randomly assigning Terms to student groups, it will try to get two examples for the same term before it tries to get an example for every Term.
+So, for example, you might end up with two examples for Chromosomes before you get one example for nucleus.

 Quality Control Phase

 In this phase, you will review the cards and accept the ones that have good examples.
 You can do this phase on your own or with students.
 We recommend doing it with students when possible so student can discuss the ideas, understand misconceptions, and learn from each other.